apache/cordova-docs/www/docs/en/dev/guide/platforms/windows/index.md

 To develop apps for Windows 10 you need:

 - Windows 10 (or Windows 8.1), 32- or 64-bit, along with [Visual Studio](http://www.visualstudio.com/downloads) 2015 or Visual Studio 2017.
-(Cordova Windows is not supported by Visual Studio 2019.)
+(Cordova Windows is not supported by Visual Studio 2019, see [apache/cordova-windows#327](https://github.com/apache/cordova-windows/issues/327).)

 To develop apps for Windows 8.1: